Do Go On - 443 - The Theft of The Scream

 No editing here.

-Now, we're just here dropping in at the start of the episode to tell you you're about to
+No, where does he are dropping it at the start of the episode to tell you,

-hear a live episode recorded at the Melbourne International Comedy Festival, our first show
+you're about to hear a live episode recorded at the Melbourne International Comedy Festival,

 And we've got a couple more coming up, but I'm afraid to say they are sold out.